-A[]->fork; B[]->fork
+A.fork; B.fork

-9.1 Coroutines
+6.7.1 Coroutines

-Deterministic coroutines have demonstrated their usefulness through many years of usage.
-Below we give a typical example of using proutines.
+Deterministic coroutines have demonstrated their usefulness through many years of usage in e.g. Simula.
+In [DH72] many examples are given.
+Further examples of coroutines in BETA may be found in [KKM+88] and [MMN93].
+Below we give a typical example of using coroutines.

 Suppose we have a register for the permanent workers and another one for the hourly paid workers.
 Suppose also that it is possible to sort these registers according to a given criterion like the total hours worked by the employee.
 Suppose that we want to produce a list of names of all employees sorted according to the total hours worked.
 This may be done by merging the two registers.
-A register object has a scan operation that makes it possible to go through all elements of the register.
-Instead we define an operation of register in the form of a coroutine getNext, which delivers the next element of the register when called:
+A Register object has a scan operation that makes it possible to go through all elements of the register.
+Instead we define an operation of Register in the form of a coroutine getNext, which delivers the next element of the register when called: